Dangerous Workplace Practice Compensation Claims

 Claiming work injury compensation as a result of dangerous work practices

 If your employer fails to provide a safe environment to work in and you are injured because of this, you may be able to claim work injury compensation.
 Employers must not only assess dangers and implement safe working practices and procedures, but also ensure they are adhered to by other members of staff.

 At Freeclaim Solicitors we have expert accident at work solicitors who can help you claim compensation if you have been injured as a result of inadequate or insufficient work practices or procedures.
 With over 30 years’ experience in personal injury compensation, we can fight for your claim and establish that your accident was as a result of your employer’s failings.

-To speak to one of our specialist work injury compensation lawyers, call us 24 hours a day on 0800 612 7340.
-Alternatively you can fill in our online enquiry form and a workplace accident specialist will call you back.
+To speak to one of our specialist work injury compensation lawyers, call us on 0800 612 7340.
+Alternatively, you can fill in our online enquiry form and a workplace accident specialist will call you back.

 All work injury claims are handled on a no win no fee basis so there’s no financial risk.
 Plus, all enquiries are in confidence with no obligation.